modernmt/modernmt/INSTALL.md

 # Support

 You can report issues on [GitHub](https://github.com/ModernMT/MMT/issues).
-For customizations and enterprise support: davide.caroselli@translated.net
+For customizations and enterprise support: info@modernmt.eu